 Fibaro Home Center UI v4

 Scenes are what bring your Z-Wave system to life, they enable you to control various devices with one single command.
-The scene can be activated manually by you or from a sensor or other device on the network, or by a timer, so things happen at particular times or even sunset/sunrise.
+The scene can be activated manually by you, from a sensor or other device on the network, or by a timer, so things happen at particular times or even sunset/sunrise.
 For instance a scene can be activated by a motion sensor to automatically turn several light on (at different brightness levels) as well as an appliance, and then after a set period of time turn the lights off.
 Other lights can turn on at sunset and then off again at sunrise.

 Scenes are created and edited in the Controller's UI and can then be triggered by other devices or manually from within the UI or an App running on your phone or tablet.
 Each of the controllers has a graphical scene editor which enables you to build scenes varying in complexity, however, there are differences in capabilities between the controllers.
 For more complex scene control, it is generally better to use scripting such as LUA (see next section).